ICJ makes public details of Malaysia's bid to revise 2008 Pedra Branca judgment

-SINGAPORE - The International Court of Justice on Friday (Feb 10) released Malaysia's application to revise the court's 2008 judgment that awarded sovereignty of Pedra Branca to Singapore.
+The International Court of Justice (ICJ) yesterday released Malaysia's application to revise the court's 2008 judgment that awarded sovereignty of Pedra Branca to Singapore.

 In the 42-page application, Malaysia cited three "new facts" to argue that "Singapore's officials at the highest levels did not consider that Singapore had acquired sovereignty over Pedra Branca from Johor" in the years following 1953.

-Malaysia filed the application on Feb 2, asking the court to revise its judgement.
-Singapore has formed a legal team, including senior lawyers well-acquainted with the issue, to study the application.
+Malaysia filed the application on Feb 2, asking the court to revise its judgment.
+Singapore has formed a legal team, including senior lawyers well acquainted with the issue, to study the application.

 In its 2008 ruling, the ICJ had considered correspondence from 1953 between Singapore's colonial officials and Johor as being of central importance in determining the sovereignty of Pedra Branca.